nmachine-io/doc-site/docs/intro.md

 # Documentation for Publishers

 Welcome to the NMachine documentation site.
-Here you will find the resources to build and distribute your application-specific platform.
+Here you will find the resources to develop and distribute your application-specific platform.

 If you're looking to _use_ existing NMachine apps, head over to [an.nmachine.io](https://an.nmachine.io).
 Otherwise, choose where to go from here: